-The purpose is to provide a post-doctoral fellow with training in the techniques and principles of community-based research in mental health illness.
+The purpose is to provide a post-doctoral fellow with training in the techniques and principles of community-based research in mental health.
 Applicants can propose research in any area related to mental health and addictions, and can be supervised by any CAMH scientist.

-The competition will be chaired by Dr. Sergio Rueda a scientist in the Institute for Mental Health Policy Research at CAMH.
+The competition will be chaired by Dr. Samantha Wells, Associate Director and Senior Scientist in the Institute for Mental Health Policy Research.

 In addition to the usual academic requirements of CAMH fellows, the successful candidate will be required to show that: